What are innovation clusters?

 Techtera is the innovation cluster dedicated to the French textile industry.

 It was approved as an innovation cluster by the French State on July 12, 2005.
-This approval was renewed for the fourth time in 2019.
+This approval was renewed for the fifth time in 2023.

 Techtera’s vocation is to strengthen the competitiveness of its members through concerted innovation; thereby contributing to the influence of the French textile industry beyond its borders.